rainbowdashlabs/reputation-bot/docs/faq.md

 You can also give reputation to users you currently share or recently shared a voice channel with.

-You can read more about this mechanic on out [abuse protection page](abuse_protection.md)
+You can read more about this mechanic on our [abuse protection page](abuse_protection.md)

 ### What is a context?